Geospatial Data Science for Public Health Surveillance

 Dengue forecasting challenge results

-• Forecasting methods code and results publicly available on GitHub
+• Forecasting methods code and results publicly available for reproducibility

-• We continue our collaboration working on better models to provide improved projections for the 2026 dengue season that help inform prevention and control strategies by the Brazilian Ministry of Health
+• We continue our collaboration working on better models to provide improved dengue projections to help inform prevention and control strategies by the Brazilian Ministry of Health

 Methodology projects to improve disease surveillance